moorepants/dissertation/davisbicycle.rst

 [Weir1979a]_
-   Weir et al. designed a modular torque sensor which could be affixed to multiple motorcycles, :ref:`Figure 14 <figWeirSteerTorque>`.
+   Weir et al. designed a modular torque sensor which could be affixed to multiple motorcycles, :ref:`Figure 11.14<figWeirSteerTorque>`.
 The range was +/- 70 Nm with 1% accuracy and >10 Hz dynamic range.
 The crosstalk due to the other moments on the steer were removed with by utilizing two thrust bearings.
 It included stops to prevent sensor overload protection and